MAIN CONTENTS

 3. RESCUING CORAL IN PHU QUOC FROM THE INVASIVE & HARMFUL CORALS

-To protect hard coral areas in Phu Quoc that are now under threat by the rise of Button Polyps Coral, OnBird Phu Quoc team has been conducting activities of removing the invasive or harmful coral from the coral reefs in Phu Quoc Island.
+To protect hard coral areas in Phu Quoc that are now under threat by the rise of Button Polyps Coral, the OnBird Phu Quoc team has been conducting activities to remove the invasive or harmful coral from the coral reefs in Phu Quoc Island.
 “OnBird underwater warriors” are equipped with proper gears (wetsuit, glove and knife) to remove these harmful corals from alive coral clusters and dead coral areas toward which new corals can attach and develop.
-This reef cleaning is a usual activity as we do it on almost every snorkeling excursion if the water conditions are favorable.
+This reef cleaning is a usual activity as we do it on almost every snorkelling excursion if the water conditions are favourable.